Alicebond/quizzical/README.md

-A quizs game for practice React and Vite
+A quiz game to practice React and Vite